-- Note 1: The total error includes all errors except a quantization error, and is defined as a maximum deviation from the ideal conversion line. - Note 2: Conversion time is different in recommended value by power supply voltage.
+- Note 1: The total error includes all errors except a quantization error, and is defined as a maximum deviation from the ideal conversion line - Note 2: Conversion time is different in recommended value by power supply voltage.
+About conversion time, please refer to "Register Configuration". - Note 3: Please use input voltage to AIN input Pin in limit of V{AREF} V{SS}.

-About conversion time, please refer to "Register Configuration" in the section of AD converter. - Note 3: Please use input voltage to AIN input Pin in limit of V{AREF} V{SS}.
+When voltage of range outside is input, conversion value becomes unsettled and gives affect to other channel conversion value.

-When voltage of range outside is input, conversion value becomes unsettled and gives affect to other channel conversion value. - Note 4: Analog Reference Voltage Range: $\Delta V{AREF} = V{AREF} V{SS}$
+Note 4: Analog reference voltage range: $\Delta V{AREF} = V{AREF} - V{SS}$